0xCB-dev/docs.keeb.supply/content/miao/guide/index.md

 ## Xiao compatability

-Miao is Pin compatible to the Xiao, jthere are even additional pins at the top.
+Miao is Pin compatible to the Xiao, there are even additional pins at the top.
 Underneath you can find 2 pads to reset - just like the xiao.

 ## Flashing

-by semickolon
-For flasing you use wchisp and to build the firmware (and also flash) you can follow the getting started [guide for FAK](https://github.com/semickolon/fak?tab=readme-ov-file#getting-started)
+For flashing you use wchisp and to build the firmware (and also flash) you can follow the getting started [guide for FAK](https://github.com/semickolon/fak?tab=readme-ov-file#getting-started).

 ## ESD protection